I am a marine scientist and storyteller based in coastal North Carolina

 Research experience

-• PhD student in Nye laboratory at UNC’s Institute of Marine Sciences, August 2022 – present
+• PhD candidate in Nye laboratory at UNC’s Institute of Marine Sciences, August 2022 – present

 • Leveraging advanced quantitative methods and an unconventional data source to understand fish and marine mammal abundance and distribution